ekandell/ekandell.github.io/docs/projects.markdown

 - ## Ultimate Frisbee Team Site
 [Github Repo](https://github.com/ekandell/ultimate-team-site)
 <br>
-##### A site I built using web foundations - html, CSS, and javascript - to advertise my ultimate frisbee team.
+##### A site I built using web foundations - HTML, CSS, and javascript - to advertise my ultimate frisbee team.
 Although it was never published and needs to be updated with the new roster, it has good fundamentals in addition to some fun javascript additions.
 <br>

 - ## Flashcards